acikgozb/tcp-ip-journey/1-ping/README.md

 Up until this point, we have analyzed lots of different aspects of IP, but one aspect was still missing.
 Now is the perfect time to analyze it - and that is the fact that some IP addresses are _public_, and some of them are _private_.

-The main difference between a public IP address and a private one is about routing - _private IP addresses are not routable, only public IP addresses are routable_.
+The main difference between a public IP address and a private one is about routing - _private IP addresses are not routable, only public IP addresses are_.

 Here is a list of _private IP address ranges_ that helps to understand whether our IP address is public or private: